mozilla/addons-server/docs/topics/api.rst

 for authentication.
 Changing this later will give problems accessing old data.

-The user account that is used **must** accept the Terms of Service for the marketplace by logging into the Marketplace, viewing the terms and accepting them.
+The user account that is used **must** accept the Terms of Service for the marketplace by logging into the Marketplace, viewing the `terms`_ and accepting them.

-TODO: add in URL once https://bugzilla.mozilla.org/show_bug.cgi?id=772295 is done.

 Once you've got your token, you will need to ensure that the OAuth token is sent correctly in each request.